-To the person or group who commissioned the report, stating the purpose of the report, brief summary and/or recommendations, acknowledge others who have contributed.
+Provided to the person or group who commissioned the report, stating the purpose of the report, brief summary and/or recommendations, and acknowledging others who have contributed.

 Approximately 200 words.
-Stating the problem, how it was investigated, what you found out, and what your findings mean?
+States the problem, how it was investigated, what was found, and what the findings mean.

 |Table of contents|

-A list of the major and minor sections of your report.
+A list of the major and minor sections of the report.

-Set the scene, give some background information about the topic.
-State the aim/purpose of the investigation.
-Outline of the sections in the body of the report.
+Sets the scene and gives some background information about the topic.
+States the aim/purpose of the investigation and outlines of the sections in the body of the report.

-Organise the body into sections: what you investigated, how you investigated it, what you found (evidence), and interpretations.
+Organised into sections: what was investigated, how it was investigated it, what was found (evidence), and interpretations.

-Summary, what the report achieved—did it meet its aims, the significance of your findings and discussion of the findings and interpretations.
+Summary, what the report achieved – did it meet its aims, the significance of the findings and a discussion and interpretation of the findings.

-What do you recommend as a course of action following your conclusion?
+What is recommended as a course of action following the conclusion?

 A list of all the sources you used.

-Any information (graphs, charts, tables or other data) you used in your report but did not include in the body.
+Any information (graphs, charts, tables or other data) referred to in your report but not included in the body.

 Use this checklist:

-- A resource on report writing from the University of Southern Queensland.
+- A resource on report writing from the University of Canberra.

 - An overview on report writing from Uni Learning.

 Writing laboratory reports